 Many of us were lucky enough to win one of many contest prizes; Sparks scarves, handwritten lyrics, photos, pens, stationery, clocks and watches, Ron’s 3-piece suit worn in the movie Rollercoaster, Sparks tattoos, etc…Mary was barraged with questions about Ron and Russell’s favorite foods, colors, preferences in women and pajamas.
 If ever there was a slow news day, we would be treated to favorite Mael recipes or entertaining features such as ‘Russell Interviews Himself’ or ‘The Pros and Cons of a ‘Tache’, and the popular yearly ‘Sparks’ List of Approved Things.
 There were hundreds of exclusive candid photos with clever captions; Ron hijacking the microphone from Dick Clark on American Bandstand, the Maels trips all around the world…

-The newsletter began as Sparks Flashes in 1972 when the band’s name was changed from Halfnelson and they were playing abroad.
+The newsletter began as SPARKS LTD. and later, Sparks Flashes in 1972 when the band’s name was changed from Halfnelson and they were playing abroad.
 Their second album’s song titles were announced, but the album had already been released in France.
 The late Joseph Fleury, Sparks’ dear friend and manager penned the first issues.
 Joseph also illustrated the covers for Vol. 1.
 During issue No. 5 the fan club moved to England along with the Maels in 1974 to record Kimono My House.
 There were two 5” x 7” color Fan Club booklets produced with pull out centers.
 It soon became SparkSound in the midst of Vol. 5.

 We all immensely enjoyed the exclusive detailed track-by-track song descriptions anticipating each new album’s release.
 With these precious clues, we would try to imagine what each new masterpiece might actually sound like – and were still utterly surprised upon first listen.
 Exclusive previews of each spectacular new album cover were always an added treat.